SSL & HTTP Proxies

 While not required, most people will want to support SSL on a public Owncast server.
 If you already have a reverse proxy that is used for SSL you can easily add Owncast to that.
 If you’ve never installed a proxy service before then you can quickly set one up.

 Why you want to support SSL

-- If you want to embed your Owncast video into a page that is using SSL your Owncast server will also need to be secured.
+- If you want to embed your Owncast video or chat into a page that is using SSL your Owncast server will also need to be secured.

 - Browsers will label your site as “Not Secure” without using SSL.

 - It looks more professional and your site will come off more trustworthy.

 - Securing web traffic on the public internet is the right thing to do.

 When you might not need it

 - If you’re just testing and experimenting with Owncast.

 - You’re running the service internally and you don’t have any plans for a public audience.